-- Healthcare scientists working in laboratory-based roles liaise closely with medical and other hospital staff.
-Those in clinical roles have more direct contact with patients and their families, as well as other clinical professionals.
+- If you're working in a laboratory-based role, you'll liaise closely with medical and other hospital staff.
+In a clinical role you'll have more direct contact with patients and their families, as well as other clinical professionals.

 - Self-employment is rare due to the specialised equipment and materials required to do the job.

 - In addition to clinical immunology, you can also work in academic settings and in industrial research.